Master of Science in Physician Assistant Degree Program

 When choosing a PA program, academic quality is a key consideration.
 First-time PANCE pass rates are a useful indicator of how well any PA program’s students are prepared for success.

-92% of 51ƷM.S.P.A. graduates typically pass the Physician Assistant National Certifying Exam on the first try.
+94% of 51ƷM.S.P.A. graduates typically pass the Physician Assistant National Certifying Exam on the first try.
+Based upon the Five-Year First-Time Taker Average Pass Rate for the Program.
+Data from NCCPA July 2025.

-Another criteria for choosing a PA degree program is the amount of academic and community support.
+Another criterion for choosing a PA degree program is the amount of academic and community support.
 UNE’s Physician Assistant program checks that box.
 At UNE, PA students learn in a non-competitive and supportive environment.
 51Ʒfaculty genuinely care about their students.
-There are also plenty of academic support systems available at UNE.
+There are also plenty of academic support systems available at 51Ʒto assist in achieving your goal.

 Location and quality of life are also considerations for choosing your M.S.P.A., and 51Ʒoffers the only Physician Assistant master’s degree program in Maine.
 Students of the 51ƷPA master’s study on our Portland, Maine campus, a classic New England quad with brick buildings and tall trees that's about 100 miles from downtown Boston. .